daltonmatos/daltonmatos.com/content/articles/en/lidando-com-dados-inicializados-gravados-na-memoria-flash-eeprom-sram.rst

   data:
     .db 02, 03

-Looking at this example we might think that at the end of code execution, the value ``02`` will be recorded in the ``R0`` register, but unfortunately is not that simple.
+Looking at this example we might think that at the end of code execution, the value ``02`` will be stored in the ``R0`` register, but unfortunately is not that simple.
 The problem is that the flash memory is page oriented rather than byte oriented and each page has two bytes.
 This means that in a ATmega328P, for example, which has 32Kbytes of flash memory, we actually have 16K pages that can be used with the ``LPM/SPM`` instructions.
 Knowing that every page has two bytes, we must have a way to choose which of these two bytes we want to read/write.

 Unlike the general-purpose registers of the AVR, which have 8 bits, the ``Z`` register has 16 bits.
 In fact, it is the union of two 8-bit general-purpose registers: ``r31`` (``ZH``) and ``r30`` (``ZL``).
 The way to choose which byte of a page we read/write is using the least significant bit of the ``Z`` register.